 We will not pay benefits for healthcare costs to the extent that a covered individual including a covered dependent is covered by motor vehicle insurance.
-But we will advance payment of benefits over the amount covered by the motor vehicle insurance, subject to the third party recovery Section above.
-If we have paid benefits first, we are entitled to any reimbursement from the motor vehicle insurer, under the third party recovery Section above.
+But we will advance payment of benefits over the amount covered by the motor vehicle insurance, subject to the Third-Party Liability Section above.
+If we have paid benefits first, we are entitled to any reimbursement from the motor vehicle insurer, under the Third-Party Liability Section above.